nikitadevendran/nikitadevendran/README.md

 Hello there.I'm Nikita.
 ---
-I'm a resilient individual with an unwavering mindset and commendable communication skills.
+I'm a resilient individual with an unwavering mindset and good communication skills.

-My ardent enthusiasm in delving deep into the world of new technologies is perpetual.
+My ardent enthusiasm in delving deeper into the world of new technologies is perpetual.

 I'm currently learning JQuery.